How to Get Started in the National Park in 5 Easy Steps

 However, the recommended set up is: 3x Park Balls, 2x Super Balls, 1x Hyper Ball.
 This set would give you the option to catch everything.
 Extra supplies, like healing items, are up to you.
 The only necessary items are Pokeballs.
 Add any items onto your sign-up sheet.

 Before you enter the Park, you need some Pokemon to go with you.
-The entry fee covers two Pokemon, and we highly suggest this.
-While a run is doable with just one mon, it makes it extremely difficult—especially for someone new to the Park.
-It’s a good idea to at least evolve your starter and obtain a second mon (such as from the Mart, with the free voucher).
+You may bring 2 to a Beginner Run, 4 (each) to an Individual or Team Run, and 6 to an Endurance Run.
+You may also choose to bring fewer than the cap.
+When you are starting out, you might find yourself with only one Pokemon.
+While a run is doable with just one Pokemon, it makes it extremely difficult—especially for someone new to the Park.
+It’s a good idea to at least evolve your starter and obtain a second Pokemon (such as from the Mart, with the free voucher).

 Pokemon you bring into the Park also need to have natures assigned to them, which you can list on your sign-up or in your URPG stats.
 Be careful, as once a mon comes into the Park, that nature is set unless you use an item to change it.
 All of them have their own quirks that can be fun to roleplay, but some easier beginner natures are Brave and Hardy.
 A list of natures can be found here.